Financial Advice

 going ahead.

-some advisers might simply pitch their fees at about the same amount they would have received had they worked on commission, so this isn't necessarily a cheaper
+previously received had they worked on commission, so this isn't necessarily a cheaper route than before.

 unless they end up being lower than an hourly fee for similar advice - if you don't then you could end up paying a fortune when investing larger sums.